RenierVeiga/Capstone-Project/README.md

   # Data Smothing / Low Pass Filter

   In order to reduce the influence of noise on the model a the data will be smothed by log function before training the model, and converted back to the original scale when evaluating the prediction.

   # Decomposition

   In order to reduce the model's complexity and predict more accurate results, the data will be decomposed in the form of f(x) = t(x) + s(x) + r(x), where f(x) is the original data decomposed into t(x) = trend, s(x) = seasonality and r(x) = residual.
 Each decomposed function derived from a certain model and trained separately.
-The final prediction will be the sum of the evaluations of each decomposed function on the form of &Ycirc; =
+The final prediction will be the sum of the evaluations of each decomposed function on the form of &Ycirc; = &tcirc; + &scirc; + &rcirc;